Louisville Truck Accident Lawyers

 Attorneys You Can Rely On

 Trucks are a common sight on Kentucky’s roadways.
 While these vehicles are a vital element of our state’s economy, they can be extremely dangerous to people in passenger vehicles, motorcyclists, and pedestrians.
-This is because they are quite a bit bigger and heavier than the other vehicles they share the road with, and also because they tend to drive many hours at a time.

 Because of their sheer size, trucks can cause some serious damage with even the smallest mistakes:

 - If a truck does not stop in time, its wheels can continue to roll, smashing whatever is in front of it.

 - If a truck driver is not aware of his surroundings when turning, a potential jackknife (when the trailer of a truck swings to the front of the truck) can occur.